Last updated on 2026-05-15

 Program Overview

-The Electrical Engineering Technology diploma program is tailored to equip students with essential knowledge and practical skills necessary for a career as a technologist in the electrical sector.
+The Electrical Engineering Technology diploma program is tailored to equip students with essential knowledge and practical skills for a career as a technologist in the electrical sector.
 This program encompasses a wide array of skill-based training in fundamental areas such as math, physical science, and electrical circuits.
-Students will also develop critical thinking, problem-solving, research, communication, and teamwork skills.
-The program emphasizes technical skills including the selection, design, installation, testing, operation, maintenance, and troubleshooting of electrical and support systems.
+Students will develop critical thinking, problem-solving, research, communication, and teamwork skills, alongside technical abilities in selecting, designing, installing, testing, operating, maintaining, analyzing, troubleshooting, and sustaining electrical and support systems.

-Throughout the program, students will engage in a blend of lectures, hands-on activities, and individual or team projects, allowing them to apply their knowledge in practical and simulated environments.
+Throughout the program, students will engage in a blend of lectures, hands-on activities, and individual or team projects, allowing them to apply their knowledge in real-world and simulated environments.

 Program Structure